AlFontal/Algorithms-in-Bioinformatics/README.md

 # algorithms
-Scripts and programmes for the course Algorithms in Bioinformatics in WUR
+Scripts for the course Algorithms in Bioinformatics in WUR